johnridesabike/bikewalklife/content/posts/2020/09/bicycle-mayors.md

 ---
 date: 2020-09-27T12:20:03-04:00
-draft: true
+draft: false
 title: Bicycle Mayors
 author: John Jackson
 hero_image:
   image: "/content/images/2020/286270-tiffany-mannion-weelz-6b5cc6-original-1532496384.jpg"
   alt: A photo of a woman on a bicycle overlooking a field.
-  caption: 'Tiffany Mannion, bicycle mayor of Keene, NH.
+  caption: 'Tiffany Mannion, Bicycle Mayor of Keene, NH.
 Photo credit: BYCS'
 external_link: https://bycs.org/our-work/bicycle-mayor/
 tags:
 - bicycle mayor
 - programs
+- BYCS
+- Pattie Baker
+- Courtney Williams
 slug: ''

 ---
 Amsterdam-based BYCS has a program called Bicycle Mayors.
+These mayors are, in their words:

+> \[...\] the human face and voice of cycling advocacy in a city.
+We connect these change-makers across a global network to create greater visibility and facilitate the sharing of knowledge, ideas, challenges, and solutions to create a truly radical shift.

-According to their [network map](https://bycs.org/our-work/bicycle-mayor/#intr1), they have several mayors appointed in cities around the world, and a few in the United States.
+They have over 100 mayors now in more than 30 countries.
+A few are in the United States.

-The name “bicycle mayor” felt a bit misleading to me at first.
+The name “Bicycle Mayor” felt a bit misleading to me at first.
 The “mayors” are not actual city mayors who happen to ride bicycles.
-They are private individuals who have volunteered to advocate for bicycling in their cities and to represent their fellow citizens who use bicycles.
+They are private individuals who have volunteered to advocate for bicycling in their cities.

-But these mayors are more than just lone enthusiasts.
-My understanding is that BYCS is serious about vetting the credentials and reliability of each mayoral applicant.
-[Pattie Baker is currently applying to be Bicycle Mayor of Atlanta](https://travelingatthespeedofbike.com/2020/09/23/bicycle-mayor-update/), and she needed several letters of recommendation from leaders.
-She also outlined her goals and and how she’ll achieve them if she earns the title.
+Nonetheless, these jobs look like serious business.
+BYCS is taking care to validate the credentials and reliability of each mayoral applicant.
+[Pattie Baker is currently applying to be Bicycle Mayor of Atlanta](https://travelingatthespeedofbike.com/2020/09/15/announcing-1st-metro-atlanta-bike-mayor/), and she had to request several letters of endorsement from other local leaders and advocates.
+She also outlined her goals for Atlanta and and how she’ll achieve them if she earns the title.

-The program looks intriguing to me, and I’m looking forward to seeing how it grows in this country.
-It appears to have a balanced mix of international networking and local problem-solving.
+The program seems intriguing in how it combines international networking and local problem-solving.
+I’m looking forward to watching how it grows in this country.

+If you want to be a Bicycle Mayor, or want your city to have a Bicycle Mayor, [check out their site and the application process](https://bycs.org/our-work/bicycle-mayor/).

-You can browse the current bicycle mayors on their site to see what they do in their own words.
+You can also browse the current Bicycle Mayors to read about their work in their own words.
 Here’s one example from [Courtney Williams of New York City](https://bycs.org/courtney-williams/):

 > **HOW WOULD YOU DESCRIBE YOUR MISSION?**
 >